slurmulon/generator-collector/README.md

 If `fetch` was a traditional promise this would be a problem, and we'd either have to:
   - Import `fetchSite` and `fetchCurrentUser` ourselves and then call `fetchCurrentUser(site.token)` (duplication)
-  - Start breaking out methods like `fetchSiteAndUser` for the different data loading workflows
+  - Start breaking out methods like `fetchSiteAndUser` for the different data loading workflows (complex)
   - Just fetch `posts` anyways through `fetch` and forget about them (wasteful).

 With `generator-collectors` we avoid all of these compromising solutions with a minimal amount of code: